darthcloud/BlueRetroWiki/BlueRetro-Cables-Build-Instructions.md

 * If using an universal FW AND not wiring 2nd port plug, make sure to connect IO22 & IO25 to GND.
 * If not wiring 2nd port plug, make sure to connect IO5 (P2_DTR), IO26 (P2_SCK) & IO27 (P2_TXD) to 3.3V
 * You may connect 8V directly into the 5V input of an ESP32-DevKitC, the onboard LDO (AMS1117-3.3) is rated for 18V.
-* If planning to use a BlueRetro DevKit board wire cable the LDO is required (Onboard LDO max is 6V).
+* For BlueRetro DevKit board, the LDO in the cable end is required (DevKit onboard LDO max is 6V).
+* To avoid random button press on some PS1 it is required to put the inline 33 ohm resistor and the TVS Diode to GND.
+See updated schematic.

 ## SMD Cable PCB